-Instant messaging is so prevalently used by people (from front-line employees to senior executives) that it should be considered a “go-to” method for communicating important and timely information to your team.
+Instant messaging is so commonly used (from front-line employees to senior executives) that it is a “go-to” method for communicating important and timely information to your team.
 It’s also a useful tool for staying in touch with your remote workers.

-Cloud-based mobile technology facilitates a deeper sense of engagement among employees.
-Using communications tools in this area usually includes the benefits of enhanced data security.
-Also, cloud-based technology can be easily upgraded as new digital improvements become available.
+Cloud-based mobile technology facilitates higher engagement among workers.
+Applying communications tools in this area often includes the benefits of enhanced data security.
+Also, cloud-based technology can be easily updated and upgraded as new software improvements become available.

 Getting Employees on Board

-This may sound burdensome at first, but when employees “get” that you want to implement a streamlined system of communications - and that you genuinely care about interacting with them - you’re likely to see a marked improvement in morale and, possibly, long-term employee retention.
+It may take time to implement, but when employees “get” that your goal is to streamline communication - and that you genuinely care about interacting with them - you’re likely to see a marked improvement in morale and, possibly, long-term employee retention.

 Employee Solutions to Business Problems